 To determine whether a development proposal is permitted, all of the policies of this Plan need to be examined.
-It is particularly important not to rely solely on the land use designations on Schedules A-1 and B-1, and the corresponding land use and development policies of Section 6.
+It is particularly important not to rely solely on the land use designations on Schedules A-1 and B-1 and the corresponding land use and development policies of Section 4.

-Finally, there are three Appendices attached to the Official Plan which do not form part of the Plan but are included to provide guidance in implementing the policies of the Plan:
+Finally, there are two Appendices attached to the Official Plan which do not form part of the Plan but are included to provide guidance in implementing the policies of the Plan:

-- Appendix A contains Design Guidelines which are intended to assist Council in implementing the natural and cultural heritage policies of this Plan when considering development proposals; - Appendix B is a map showing the potential extreme and high wildland fire hazard areas of the Village; and, - Appendix C contains the definitions of the Provincial Policy Statement (2014) and are intended as a reference when interpreting the policies of this Plan as they are intended to implement the Provincial Policy Statement (2014).
+• Appendix A contains Design Guidelines which are intended to assist Council in implementing the natural and cultural heritage policies of this Plan when considering development proposals; and,

+• Appendix B contains the definitions of the Provincial Policy Statement 2005 and are intended as a reference when interpreting the policies of this Plan as they are intended to implement the Provincial Policy Statement 2005.